lutra-ui/vscode/README.md

 # lutra

 This is a VS Code extension for the Lutra UI library for Svelte 5.
 It provides CSS variable completions for Lutra UI and other global CSS variables found in the project.
 This extension is currently in development and may have some issues.
-Please report any bugs or suggestions to the Lutra UI GitHub repository.

 ## Requirements